awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 rm -f ./amplify/team-provider-info.json
 ```

-6. Initialise your environment
+6. Initialize your environment

 _You need to have the AWS cli and AWS credentials in place before running this_

 ```
 amplify init
 ```
-You will be prompted for an app client id and secret for each social provider you configured in Step 4 and a name for your environment
+You will be prompted for a name for your environment and a __Client ID__ and __Client secret__ for each social provider you included in Step 4

 7. Publish the app